How to Use Crelata Dance Lessons for Students

 Dance educators should only teach styles in which they have sufficient background, experience, and expertise.
-Luckily, Crelata offers your new favorite dance education resource: sequential online dance lessons taught by experts!
+Luckily, Crelata, your new favorite dance education resource, includes sequential online dance lessons taught by experts!
 Crelata’s online dance lessons are the perfect tool for dance educators to introduce a new dance style that kids will be excited to learn!

-If you’ve been disappointed in other online dance lessons before, we understand.
+If you’ve been disappointed attempting to use other online dance video lessons before, we understand.
 Crelata was founded by Ella Rosewood, a middle school dance teacher who found existing online dance tools too fast, too difficult, poor quality, and full of ads.
 Ella built Crelata to make access to high-quality dance education more equitable for ALL students!

 Using Online Dance Lessons in Gym Class

 Are you a gym teacher who is required to teach a dance unit?
 Fear not!
-You can take advantage of high-quality online dance lessons to meet your dance requirement!
+You can take advantage of high-quality online dance lessons to meet your dance standard requirements!

 Most gym teachers feel comfortable teaching lessons on team sports, individual sports, and strength and conditioning.
 While dance is an integral part of physical education, it is often outside the comfort zone of teachers.

-Let Crelata online dance lessons take the pressure off!
-Each series focuses on a specific dance style and includes 5-6 sequential lessons 30-40 minutes long.
+Let Crelata’s online dance lessons take the pressure off!
+Each series focuses on a specific dance style and includes 5-6 sequential lessons, each 30-40 minutes long.
 Your students will love the opportunity to try something new and express their creativity with dance lessons in gym class!

 Online Dance Lessons as a Special Activity in the Classroom

-For example, students may have a lesson about how Puerto Rico became a US Territory.
-To go further and embody the experience of Puerto Ricans, students can learn Salsa dance.
-This embodiment of cultural traditions can be extraordinarily meaningful and expand students’ worldviews.
+For example, students may have a lesson about life in America in the 1960s and 1970s.
+To go further and embody the experience of the time period, students can learn Popping (a style of Hip-Hop dance created during that time).
+This embodiment of what was going on in movement during a specific time period can be extremely enlightening and expand students’ understanding of culture.

 Online dance lessons are a fun way to break up the school day.
 Kids aren’t meant to be sitting still for eight hours each day.
-Incorporating dance into the classroom gives kids a productive outlet for their energy.
+Incorporating dance into the classroom provides students with a productive outlet for their energy.